 My research focuses on the study of gender, race, and class inequalities in families.
 My goal is to contribute to a larger social justice project, examining how individuals understand and navigate these inequalities in their everyday lives.
-Beyond my dissertation, I have engaged in a number of collaborative and interdisciplinary research projects that form a full range of ongoing and future creative work.
+Beyond my book manuscript based on my dissertation, I have engaged in a number of collaborative and interdisciplinary research projects that form a full range of ongoing and future creative work.

 MOTHERING AND SCHOOL CHOICE

-My dissertation, “Mothering in an Era of Choice: Race and Gender in Schooling Decisions of Homeschooling and Public Schooling Families,” compares the schooling choices of 85 white and black mothers, with half of each group teaching their children at home and half sending them to public schools.
+I am currently working on a book project, based on my dissertation research, that compares the schooling choices of 96 Black and White mothers, with half of each group teaching their children at home and half sending them to public schools.
 Using in-depth interview methods, the study examines how homeschool and public school families living in the same region make the choices that they do and how their choices are linked to inequalities in schools.
 These choices encompass a range of options, including traditional or neighborhood public schools, private schools, charter schools and homeschools.
 School choice places the responsibility of selection on individual families, yet my research finds mothers’ are particularly burdened with this responsibility.
 Their schooling choices are shaped by racial logics, while framed as what best fits their individual child and family.
 This research unpacks the host of factors shaping families’ schooling choices, contributing to our understanding of how the choice to homeschool is made within broader educational contexts.
 To date no research has compared homeschoolers to other schooling families in the same region, or examined the impacts of local educational inequalities across these two groups.
 The study offers a rich comparative analysis for how school choice initiatives are understood by parents who are confronted with the same range of educational options, yet are making different choices.

 INTERRACIAL COUPLES RESIDENTIAL DECISIONS